RJMrLA

 Rodney Jerome Brown Jr. (born September 24, 1984), known professionally as RJMrLA (stylized as RJmrLA; or simply RJ), is an American rapper from Los Angeles, California.
-He is known for his frequent collaborations with fellow West Coast artists YG and Mustard, and was signed to their labels: 4Hunnid Records and 10 Summers Records respectively.
-His most celebrated releases to date are his O.M.M.I.O. mixtape trilogy.
+He is known for his frequent collaborations with fellow West Coast artists YG and Mustard, and was signed to their respective labels: 4Hunnid Records and 10 Summers Records.

 Career

 2013–present: O.M.M.I.O. series and collaborations

 In 2013, RJMrLA released his debut mixtape O.M.M.I.O (which stands for On My Mama I'm On).
 The mixtape was hosted and largely produced by DJ Mustard.
 The first song from this mixtape, "Ride Wit Me" was included and released, as the single.
 RJMLrA then appeared on the songs; "Thank God (Interlude)" and "When I Was Gone" from YG's debut album, My Krazy Life (2014).
 In July 2014, RJrMLA released his second mixtape Takin Niggas Beats, featuring local rappers; Shoota300, JaywhiteT, and Vince Staples (on a contrary to his first mixtape).
 Unfortunately disagreements between them erupted, which led to RJMrLA dropping their names from the project entirely.
 The beats on this mixtape were solely from made-up beats from the other rappers that were remixed by RJMrLA.
 On the same year, DJ Mustard released his debut album 10 Summers, where RJMrLA appeared on the tracks; including "Low Low", "Throw Your Hood Up" and "No Reason".

 At the beginning of 2015, RJMrLA collaborated with Choice to release a critically acclaimed mixtape, Rich Off Mackin.
 Additionally, RJMrLA appeared on the DJ Mustard's mixtape, titled Ketchup, as well as one of YG's mixtapes Just Re'd Up 2.
 On May 26, 2015, RJMrLA released a mixtape, O.M.M.I.O.
 2, as the sequel to his debut mixtape O.M.M.I.O.
 The song "Get Rich" (with Choice featuring Iamsu!) was included and released as the lead single.
 Both of these singles; his 2013's single, "Ride Wit Me" and his 2015's single, "Get Rich", did not chart, both songs received radio airplay throughout the West Coast.
 He also contributed to the soundtrack for the NBA 2K16s video game by being featured in the original song "You Don't Want It" with frequent collaborator and 10 Summers Records founder DJ Mustard.